Cat and Dog Behavior Training in Peoria

 It’s important to enroll your pet in training classes when they’re still young, but certain unwanted behaviors may occur regardless of pet training.
 Maybe your animal companion has been marking in the house, barking incessantly during the night, or chewing up the furniture.
-There could be a number of reasons why they’re being difficult and/or destructive—at Whitney Veterinary Hospital, we’ll work to isolate the problem and correct it.
+There could be a number of reasons why they’re being difficult and/or destructive—at Whitney Veterinary Hospital, we’ll work to isolate the problem and correct it with cat and dog behavior training.

-Undesirable pet behavior can be a difficult area to treat, because it’s not as straightforward as removing a tumor or curing an illness.
+Undesirable cat and dog behavior can be a difficult area to treat, because it’s not as straightforward as removing a tumor or curing an illness.
 Many different factors can lead to unwanted behaviors in pets, including:

 - Thunderstorms and fireworks (and other loud noises)